testjiho/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     ![The Debug Configuration selection is shown with Python File - Debug the currently active Python File highlighted.](media/ex5-task2a-08.png "Debug Configuration selection")

-20. This process will take up to a few minutes to complete.
+20. This process will take a few minutes to complete.
 When it completes, you should see an output similar to what is seen in the screenshot below.
 The output should also contain a modelId.
 Copy and paste this value into your text file to use later

     ![A sample output of the python script is shown with a modelId value highlighted.](media/ex5-task2a-09.png "Visual Studio Code output window")